 - Undermount sink with designer faucet and a water filtration system

-- General and task lightings, such as undercabinet lights and recessed lights
+- General and task lighting, such as undercabinet lights and recessed lights

 - Installation of floor tiles or upscale flooring that resembles hardwood